artemave/cccv/README.md

 % git diff master | cccv
 ```

-For fine tuning, drop `.cccv.yml` in the root of your project.
+For fine tuning, drop `.cccv.yml` into the root of your project.
 Example:
 ```
 exclude-lines:
   - "fmt|if err != nil"